Ecuador & Galapagos

 Airport Check-In Procedures

-**Arrive at the airport at least 2 hours prior to your scheduled departure, earlier if your group has more than 4 people.
+↠ Arrive at the airport at least 2 hours prior to your scheduled domestic departure, earlier if your group has more than 4 people or is traveling internationally.
+Flights to other countries within the continent of South America are considering international flights and immigration and customs policies apply.

 Before you check-in for your flights to the islands, you must complete 2 steps:

-In UIO, the counters are located just to the right as you enter the doors of the National flights section of the airport.
+In UIO airport, the counters are located just to the right as you enter the doors of the National flights section of the airport.
+If you're booked on one of our trips, our local tour leader will assist you.

 1 - Migration Control/Transit (Galapagos Visitor) Card

-“Consejo de Gobierno del Régimen Especial de Galápagos” - Visit this counter to get the migration control card (Visitor Card under Additional Expenses) - also called “Tarjeta de Control de Tránsito”.
+“Consejo de Gobierno del Régimen Especial de Galápagos” - The local tour leader will assist our groups with this at the airport.
+If you're on your own, you can do an online pre-registration.
+CLICK HERE FOR LINK.
+Visit this counter to get the migration control card (Visitor Card under Additional Expenses) - also called “Tarjeta de Control de Tránsito”.
 Show the card for both legs of round trip flight

 2 - INGALA - Visit this counter to get luggage x-rayed.